-Our school will liaise closely with the Croydon SEND team to ensure that any decisions on placement and provision for a pupil with a Statement or Education Health and Care Plan are in the best interests of each child and the wider school community as outlined above.
-The SENCO, in collaboration with parents and other key agencies, will ensure appropriate provision is in place to support pupils with SEND entering the school.
+Our school will liaise closely with the Croydon SEND team to ensure that any decisions on placement and provision for a pupil with an Education Health and Care Plan are in the best interests of each child and the wider school community as outlined above.

+The SENDCo, in collaboration with parents and other key agencies, will ensure appropriate provision is in place to support pupils with SEND entering the school.